Hypocisy/RPGCoreV3-Chinese-wiki/Interact.md

-Called when the entity raises a spigot interact event (Left/right click on air/blocks)
+Called when the entity raises a spigot interact event (Left/right click on air/blocks) This can result in conflicts when interacting with spell casting.

 | Key | Type | Description | Defaults | Required | Variable |
 |-|-|-|-|-|-|